wlinna/Arkhados/guide/index.md

 With his cunning, extreme speed and arsenal of weapons, Grok the Elite Soldier has single-handedly thwarted multiple invasions of aliens and demons alike.
-Using a dimensional doorway, he has come to stop chaos and evil once again and ultimately, to prove his superior elite skills
+Using a dimensional doorway, he has come to stop chaos and evil once again and ultimately, to prove his superior elite skills.

 **Description**